anna-filou/bookmarks-tab/README.md

 # Bookmarks tab

-A Chrome Extension that replaces the new tab page with a customizable grid of bookmarks.
+A Chrome Extension that replaces the new tab page with a grid of bookmarks.

 ## How to use